 “Confidence is the most important single factor in this game, and no matter how great your natural talent, there is only one way to obtain and sustain it: work.” ~ Jack Nicklaus.

-As Jack Nicklaus says, confidence is probably the most important factor in playing golf to your potential.”
+As Jack Nicklaus says, confidence in golf is probably the most important factor in playing golf to your potential.”

-Some of this confidence comes from past success, but a lot of it comes from knowing how to control your mind and shut out negativity.
+Some of this confidence in golf comes from past success, but a lot of it comes from developing a mindset for great golf, which Jack clearly had in abundance.
 This can be practiced every time you play.

 1. Become your inner caddy